sahmed9646/todo-list/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-##To-Do list Application
+<h2>To-Do list Application</h2>
-This is simple todo web application using Laravel framework.
-The project was built for learning purposes of Laravel.
+This is simple todo web application using Laravel framework.</br> The project was built for learning purposes of Laravel.

 ## About Laravel